Your loved one got arrested and is being held in jail. Should you bail him/her out? Not always.

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-You may also find helpful information in our related articles on California Bail Laws; Bail Hearings; Bail Schedules; California's Arraignment Process; and California Bench Warrants.
+You may also find helpful information in our related articles on California Bail Laws; Bail Hearings; Bail Schedules; California's Arraignment Process; The California Crime of Failing to Appear; and California Bench Warrants.

 As long as you are not charged with a California criminal offense that is punishable by death, you are entitled to an O.R. release unless such a release